There’s a clear link between staff satisfaction and business success, says Sarah Patten. Here’s how to maximise both

-“Life insurance, private health cover, subsidised childcare, gym membership, car allowances and generous maternity pay: these are all incentives that can increase employee satisfaction, loyalty and retention,” says Ms. West.
+“Life insurance, private health cover, subsidised childcare, gym membership, car allowances and generous maternity pay: these are all incentives that can increase employee satisfaction, loyalty and retention,” says Ms. James.
 “When creating a benefits package, though, it is always important to consider the profile of your workforce, and the benefits that are likely to be the most attractive to them.”

 9. Provide leisure facilities

 If space and budget allow, consider incorporating leisure and relaxation facilities into your office design.
 A small gym, for example, to encourage staff away from their desks, or breakout areas in which to unwind.
 Or, if your staff work long or unsociable hours, you should set aside some space for them to nap.

 Facilities such as these reinforce your commitment to employee wellbeing, and again help to engender loyalty and commitment.

 As this list demonstrates, there are plenty of ways to increase staff morale.
 Whether you’re operating on a shoestring or have cash to spare, always put your employees at the centre of your business.
 You’ll all reap the rewards for many years to come.